m4sterbunny/NewPortfolio/source/pages/portfolio.rst

      - Having cleaned up the API, Upstart commissioned the first article for their blog: an explainer of their product's rationale.
      - product_ rationale
    * - Filespin
      - Filespin's project required case studies, blog articles, and a website content review.
-Their product offering can support many sectors; they, therefore, needed to improve their SEO for multiple keywords.
+Their product offering can support many sectors; therefore, they needed to improve their SEO for multiple keywords.
      - image_ delivery
    * -
      -